DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

     . . .
     . . .
     . . .
 ```
-After running previous command, first it will ask the user to enter some direextory where you want to store the SSH keys, and if we hit "enter" key withoout typing anything, then it will store the SSh keys on the default path which is displayed in next line.
+After running the previous command, first, it will ask the user to enter some directory where you want to store the SSH keys, and if we hit the "enter" key without typing anything, then it will store the SSh keys on the default path which is displayed in next line.
 Secondly, it will ask you to enter a passphrase and re-type it again to confirm the passphrase, the passphrase is used to provide more security.
 But we'll disable this password.
-As this cause a security breach as well.
+As this causes a security breach as well.

 #### 3. Verify key generation
-Next, we'll verify the generation of SSh keys by running following command:
+Next, we'll verify the generation of SSh keys by running the following command:
 ```
 ls ~/.ssh/id_*
 ```